After Travis Scott concert disaster, video goes viral of Linkin Park stopping show to remind crowd of safety

 “Travis Scott should watch this clip of Chester Bennington of Linkin Park handling a crowd,” one Twitter user wrote of that band’s performance.
 It is unclear when and where the video was taken.

-In a video posted to Instagram after Friday’s fatal incident, Scott said he devastated.
+In a video posted to Instagram after Friday’s fatal incident, Scott said he was devastated.
 “I just want to send out prayers to the ones that was lost,” he said.

-His partner, Kylie Jenner, said on Instagram on Sunday that the pair was not aware of any fatalities until after the show.
+His partner, Kylie Jenner, said on Instagram on Sunday that the pair were not aware of any fatalities until after the show.

-Scott is known to rile up his crowds, which has lead to past legal troubles.
+Scott is known to rile up his crowds, which has led to past legal troubles.
 In 2019, three people were injured at the Astroworld Festival after rushing to get in.
 Scott pleaded guilty to disorderly conduct in 2018 for a similar incident a year earlier in Rogers, Ark., where police said Scott “encouraged people to rush the stage and bypass the security protocols to ensure concert goer safety.”
 As part of his plea deal, prosecutors dropped charges of inciting a riot and endangering the welfare of a minor.
-He pleaded guilty in Chicago in 2015 to reckless conduct for again urging fans to jump barriers and causing a stampede.
+He also pleaded guilty in Chicago in 2015 to reckless conduct for urging fans to jump barriers and causing a stampede.

-Scott and concert organizers are currently facing a lawsuit in New York from a man who says he was pushed off the balcony at a 2017 show.
+Scott and concert organizers are facing a lawsuit in New York from a man who says he was pushed off the balcony at a 2017 show.
 The rapper allegedly encouraged concertgoers to drop down into the crowd.
 Scott denies wrongdoing.

 The promotional video for Scott’s 2021 festival included clips of attendees storming past barricades, jumping fences and sprinting toward a stage.
 During Friday’s performance, Scott encouraged people to “rage” and make the “ground shake.”